-This post was written by Will Gregg, Archives Textual Processing Intern and Simmons College graduate student in Library and Information Science.
+by Will Gregg, Archives Processing Intern and Graduate Student, Simmons College GSLIS, Archives Management

 We are pleased to announce the opening of the Robert S. Greene Personal Papers.
 Greene grew up in Manhattan and attended Columbia College.
 While working on an M.F.A. in Theatre Arts, he took a job writing for the CBS radio network and won Writers Guild of America awards in 1957 and 1962 for his radio scripts.
 During the height of the Cold War, Greene would work for Voice of America (VOA), a government agency for international broadcasting, and as a speechwriter for President Lyndon B. Johnson.
 After his time with the Johnson administration, Greene began a career as a jazz musician and won acclaim for his tour, “Bob Greene’s World of Jelly Roll Morton.”